Bailey3D/Juniper/README.rst

    :align: center
    :height: 200px

-Juniper is a unified scripting framework for use across a variety of applications - primarily DCC apps.
+Juniper is a unified scripting framework for use across a variety of applications.

 The framework aims to be easily configurable and extendible.